Emmotes/ic_spoilers/docs/patron_5_champions.md

 # Elminster Champion Eligibility List

-This list is based on our assumption of Elminster's restrictions as well as the current game data - which - obviously - can change at any moment.
+This list of champions that will be eligible for Elminster's patron restriction on day 1 of his release.

 | ID | Champion | Date Available | Date Reworked | Eligible |
 |--:|---|--:|--:|--:|